 Growth is an important factor in every living entity.
 It is an irreversible and ever-increasing process which can be expressed in any these parameters – area, length, size, volume, cell number, etc and requires the involvement of increased protoplasmic material.
 Meristems are the site of growth in plants.
 In higher plants, however, growth is indeterminate.
-There are three principle stages of growth – the log, the lag, and the senescent stage.
+There are three principal stages of growth – the log, the lag, and the senescent stage.
 Cells reach the stage of differentiation when they lose their capacity to divide.
 Learn in detail about the growth and hence developmental stages of a plant.

 Very Short Answer Type Questions